What’s in Biden’s $2 trillion jobs and infrastructure plan?

 Research and development, manufacturing and training: $580 billion

-- Biden’s proposal invests $180 billion in research and development.
+- Biden’s proposal would invest $180 billion in research and development.
 That includes a major clean-energy push to reduce emissions, build climate resilience and boost climate-focused research.

-- The plans invests $50 billion in domestic semiconductor manufacturing.
+- The plan would invest $50 billion in domestic semiconductor manufacturing.

-- It would provide incentives for companies to locate local manufacturing jobs in the industrial heartland.
+- It would provide incentives for companies to locate local manufacturing jobs in the “industrial heartland.”

-- The plan would double the number of registered apprenticeships to more than 1 million.
-It also invests in a more inclusive science and technology workforce.
+- The plan would double the number of registered apprenticeships to more than 1 million and invest in a more inclusive science and technology workforce.

 White House dramatically increased tax proposal as it sought to address tensions over next big spending plan

-Tax reform
+Tax overhaul

-- The White House plan calls for about $2 trillion in new spending over eight years and enough to pay for the measure over 15 years.
-That is partially because the new spending measures come off the books whlie the tax hikes being proposed would be permanent.
+- The White House plan calls for about $2 trillion in new spending over eight years.
+The proposed tax increases would cover that cost over 15 years and become permanent.

 - The plan raises the corporate tax rate from 21 percent to 28 percent.